mukhortov/HESH-WordPress-Plugin/readme.txt

 Initial release.

 == Screenshots ==
 1. Syntax highlighting in the Post/Page HTML editor.
+1. Settings Panel.
-2. Syntax highlighting in the Post/Page HTML editor - full screen mode.
+1. Syntax highlighting in the Theme/Plugin editor.